dmx-systems/dmx-linqa/README.md

 # DMX Linqa

 Linqa is a platform for bilingual collaboration.
-It provides shared workspaces for handling and commenting on various kinds of content objects (documents, notes, textblocks).
-Content objects are freely placed on a workspace "canvas", and can be further decorated by headings and arrows.
+Linqa provides shared workspaces for handling and commenting on various kinds of content objects (documents, notes, textblocks).
+Content objects are freely placed on a workspace "canvas", and can be further decorated by heading and arrow elements.
 Every user input is automatically translated on-the-fly by the means of the [DeepL](https://www.deepl.com) service.

 The canvas is synchronized between collaborating users.
-There are 3 user roles: *administrators* (create workspaces and user accounts, manage menberships), *editors* (edit content objects and arrange the canvas), and *users* (browsing canvas content).
+There are 3 user roles: *administrators* (create workspaces and user accounts, manage menberships and user roles), *editors* (edit content objects and arrange the canvas), and *users* (browsing canvas content).

 The pair of languages Linqa uses for automatic translation and for the UI is configurable per installation.
 At the moment 4 languages are supported: German, French, Finnish, Swedish.